ROTARY INTERNATIONAL DISTRICT 5130

-- The Advisory Council of Past District Governors shall consist of the District Governor, the District Governor-Elect, the District Governor Nominee, the District Governor-Nominee-designate and all past District Governors who have held office in District 5130 or District 513.
+- The Advisory Council of Past District Governors shall be chaired by the Past District Governor who is five years out of office (IPDG+4).
+The Council shall consist of the District Governor, the District Governor-Elect, the District Governor Nominee, the District Governor-Nominee-designate and all past District Governors who have held office in District 5130 or District 513.
 Past District Governors shall also include those who have held office in another Rotary District.
 Widows, widowers, spouses, and significant others of the Advisory Council of Past District Governors are invited to meetings at the discretion of the sitting District Governor.
 Expenses are generally borne by the individual participants.

 - The District Governor may call an advisory council meeting of all past District Governors at any time he/she feels is appropriate.
 The chair will be the past District Governor who is five years out of office.
 The time and location of the meeting shall be left to the governor’s discretion.
 Traditionally there are two (2) council meetings each year.